MicrosoftDocs/architecture-center/docs/best-practices/data-partitioning-strategies.md

 ---
 # Data partitioning strategies

-This article describes some strategies for partioning data in various Azure data stores.
-For general guidance about when to partition data and best practices, see [Data partioning](./data-partitioning.md)
+This article describes some strategies for partitioning data in various Azure data stores.
+For general guidance about when to partition data and best practices, see [Data partitioning](./data-partitioning.md)

 ## Partitioning Azure SQL Database